 Since the city of Ur had a more advantageous placement for trade, further south toward the Persian Gulf, it would seem to make sense that city, rather than Uruk, would have wielded more influence but this is not the case.

-Artifacts from Uruk appear at virtually every excavated site throughout Mesopotamia.
+Artifacts from Uruk appear at virtually every excavated site throughout Mesopotamia and even in Egypt.
 The historian Julian Reade notes:

 Perhaps the most striking example of the wide spread of some features of the Uruk culture consists in the distribution of what must be one of the crudest forms ever made, the so-called beveled-rim bowl.
 This kind of bowl, mould-made and mass-produced, is found in large numbers throughout Mesopotamia and beyond.
 (30)